Szara-ManOfHonor/SRTS-Expanded/README.md

 This version will be balanced for the HSK modpack, check out our Discord at https://discord.gg/VrmrybqufD

 This is a beta version.
+Bombing does not work and is removed.

 Copyright (c) 2020 Starflight Creative